carlos-alves-one/Data-Depth-Dynamics/README.md

 ```

 ## Getting Started
-To get started with DataDepth Dynamics, follow these steps:
+To get started with Data Depth Dynamics, follow these steps:

 1. Clone the repository to your local machine.
 2. Ensure you have Jupyter Notebook or JupyterLab installed to run the `.ipynb` files.